-The EPF (Employees' Provident Fund) is a Malaysian government agency that manages a compulsory savings plan and retirement planning for private and non-pensionable public sector employees.
+The Employees' Provident Fund (known by its acronym EPF, or KWSP in Malay) is a Malaysian government agency that manages a compulsory savings plan and retirement planning for private and non-pensionable public sector employees.

 The EPF functions through monthly contributions from employees and their employers towards saving accounts.
 While in savings these funds may be used in various investments by the EPF or, in some cases, by the members themselves.